two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 What’s different is the quantity of each accommodation type in each city.
 The difference accommodation-wise in both cities is as follows:

-Cancun is famous for its huge hotels/resorts, and they’re everywhere; in fact, when you’re flying into Cancun, if you have a window seat on the plane, it will be hard not to notice these big hotels from above.
+Cancun is famous for its huge hotels/resorts, and they’re everywhere; when you’re flying into Cancun, if you have a window seat on the plane, it will be hard not to notice these large resort hotels from above.

 Regarding big resorts and hotels, Cancun has many more options than Tulum.
 It’s not even close.
 If you’re coming with your family, or perhaps a big group of people, Cancun’s resorts are quite suitable just for that!